-Noise from construction sites
+Noise from construction and demolition

 - Saturday: Start 9am and Finish at 1pm.

 - Sundays and Bank Holidays: No work permitted.